Question: When do orchids stop blooming and how do you care for them in the winter?

 How long an orchid blooms depends on what type of orchid it is.
 Some species will bloom for a day, others a few weeks, still others a few months.
 Some species bloom just once a year and others bloom several times per year.
 There are even species that will bloom continuously once they reach maturity.
 The majority of orchids, however, will bloom somewhere between a few weeks and a few months.

 Winter care for orchids can be relatively simple, but care does vary a bit depending on the species you're growing.
 Your best bet is to try to find out exactly what type of orchid you have.
-Some orchids require a longer period of winter rest before blooming again.
+Some orchids require a longer period of winter 'rest' before blooming again.
 Certain species also like cooler nighttime temperatures.
 The best I can do is give you some general care advice.

 Because there is less daylight available in the winter months, growth slows down.
 Do your best to keep offering bright (not direct) light.
 Depending on the species, you may need to supplement existing light with a few hours of artificial light.
 Less light also translates into the need for less food and less water.
 Most orchid growers back off on fertilizing over the winter.

-Keep temperatures between 55F and 70F and protect your orchid from sudden swings in temperature.
-Keep you orchid away from heat vents and set the pot on a pebble tray filled with water to help maintain some humidity.
 How often to water depends on the size of your pot and what type of growing medium you are using.
 The goal is to keep the compost damp, but not soggy.
 An easy way to determine moisture levels is to insert a pencil about an inch into the soil.
 If it looks or feels moist, there's no need to water.
 Here are some great orchid resources:

 The American Orchid Society